luxeengine/luxe-docs/docs/tutorials/editor/index.md

 The last piece we'll do step by step, is creating an instance of the flower prototype.
 The flower is part of the challenge in the game, to bounce on it, so we'll create one in our pillar.
 The game already has a prototype created and ready to use, so all we need to do is make an instance of it.

-!!! tip "Ppen the create menu, and select Instance"
+!!! tip "Open the create menu, and select Instance"

 If we open the create menu, we can find `Instance` in the list: